 - 90th percentile: Of all the samples analyzed, 90 percent were at or below this detection level. - Action Level or AL: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow. - Action Level Goal or ALG: The level of a contaminant in drinking water below which there is no known or expected risk to human health.
 ALGs allow for a margin of safety. - Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-- Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+MCLGs allow for a margin of safety. - Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples. - Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+- Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MG/L: milligrams per liter.
 One mg/l is equal to one part per million. - na: not applicable. - ND: non-detect. - NTU: nephelometric turbidity units.
 NTU is a measure of the clarity of treated surface water used to determine the effectiveness of filtration systems. - pCi/L: picocuries per liter.
 The measure of radioactivity in water.
-It is equivalent to the quantity of radioactive material producing 2.22 nuclear transformations per minute. - ppm: milligrams per liter or parts per million or one ounce in 7,350 gallons of water. - ppb: micrograms per liter or parts per billion or one ounce in 7,350,000 gallons of water. - RAA: running annual average. - TT: treatment technique.
+It is equivalent to the quantity of radioactive material producing 2.22 nuclear transformations per minute. - ppm: milligrams per liter or parts per million or one ounce in 7,350 gallons of water. - ppb: micrograms per liter or parts per billion or one ounce in 7,350,000 gallons of water. - RAA: running annual average. - LRAA: locational running annual average. - TT: treatment technique. - ug/L: micrograms per liter.
+One ug/L is equal to one part per billion.

-2012 Regulated Contaminants Detected Hilton Head PSD (#0720006)
+2014 Regulated Contaminants Detected Hilton Head PSD (#0720006)